matheusvellone/slack-reacter/README.md

 # Steps to make it work

+1. Copy `.env.example` to a `.env` file
-1. Create a token in https://api.slack.com/custom-integrations/legacy-tokens#legacy-info
+2. Create a token in https://api.slack.com/custom-integrations/legacy-tokens#legacy-info
-2. Paste the token in the `token` variable, add your target user ID in the `targetUserId` variable, add your reacts to the `reacts` variable, all of them in the `index.js` file
+3. Add it to your `.env` file
+4. Add your target user ID, channel and reacts in the `targets` variable in the `index.js` file.
+You can use the example existing structure.
-3. Run `npm start` to start
+5. Run `npm start` to start

 # Use it with responsibility